interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 #### Handling idempotent requests

-All `POST` endpoints MUST support idempotency keys.

-Before an endpoint responds to a `POST` request with a new idempotency key (one it hasn't seen before), it should persist the idempotency key and the state of its response.
+Endpoints to settle and endpoints to credit incoming settlements MUST support idempotency keys.
+Before an endpoint responds to the request with a new idempotency key (one it hasn't seen before), it should persist the idempotency key and the state of its response.
 If a subsequent request is sent with the same idempotency key, the server should use the state from the initial request to return the same response.

 Servers MUST persist idempotency keys and response state for at least 24 hours after the initial request was performed.